About Kevin Kramer

 In January of 2006, Kramer was elected and served as the Metro Council President.
-He currently is the vice chair of Budget Committee as well as chair of the Minority Caucus and is a member of the Government Oversight and Audit and Appropriations committees.
+He currently is the vice chair of Budget Committee as well as vice chair of the Government Oversight & Audit Committee and is a member of the newly formed Equity and Inclusion Committee.

 Kramer served a decade in leadership roles within the National League of Cities and currently serves on the NLC Advisory Board.
 He also served on the Board of Directors of the Family Scholar House from 2014 to 2017.
 Kramer is a graduate from the 2019 Bingham Fellows Class hosted by Leadership Louisville Center.

 A graduate of St. Xavier High school, Councilman Kramer holds a Bachelor of Arts degree in history from Bellarmine University and a Master’s in Education degree from the University of Louisville.